pyudev/pyudev/README.rst

 Development
 ===========

-Development happens at GitHub_.
+Development happens on GitHub_.
 The complete source code is available in a git_ repository::

    git clone git://github.com/lunaryorn/pyudev.git